 - Such schemes come with a lock-in period of 5 years and tenure can stretch out to 10 years

 - Investors get assured returns as well as there is an insurance of Rs.
-5 lakh against bank fixed deposits, in case of any default on the bank’s side
+5 lakh against bank fixed deposits if the bank goes into liquidation or amalgamation/merger (Read more here)

 Tax Saving FD vs. other Tax Saving Instruments